tarunangrish-neu/supply-chain-assignment/README.md

-Sure, here's a comprehensive `README.md` file for your application:

----

-# Supply-Chain Company
+# Supply-Chain Company Data Hub

 This is a full-stack web application that displays a list of companies and their details, including multiple possible locations.
 The application uses a Python backend API built with Flask and a React frontend.
 It is containerized using Docker.